-Your water is treated by filtration and disinfection.
-Filtration removes particles suspended in the source water.
-Particles typically include clays and silts, natural organic matter, iron and manganese, and microorganisms.
-Disinfection involves the addition of chlorine or other disinfectants to kill dangerous bacteria and microorganisms (viruses, cysts, etc.) that may be in the water.
+Your water is treated by disinfection which involves the addition of chlorine or other disinfectant to kill dangerous bacteria and microorganisms (viruses, cysts, etc.) that may be in the water.

 Disinfection is considered to be one of the major public health advances of the 20th century.